World economy forecast to slow in 2019 amid trade tensions

 The World Bank and the Organization for Economic Cooperation and Development have also downgraded their world growth forecasts.

+Britain’s messy divorce from the European Union and Italy’s ongoing financial struggles pose threats to growth in Europe.

-Rising trade tensions pose a major risk to the world economy.
+And rising trade tensions pose a major risk to the wider world economy.
 Under President Donald Trump the United States has imposed import taxes on steel, aluminum and hundreds of Chinese products, drawing retaliation from China and other U.S. trading partners.

 “Higher trade uncertainty will further dampen investment and disrupt global supply chains,” said IMF chief economist Gita Gopinath.